NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 You should now see the following Microstrategy table replicated in Microsoft Power BI.
 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/Matrix%20MS%20Table.png)

-## Scatterplot 2:
+## Scatter Chart 2:
-Next we will create a scatter plot using the data from our live connection.
+Next we will create a scatter Cart using the data from our live connection.
-* Click the "Scatter Plot" Visual under the Visualization Pane.
+* Click the "Scatter Chart" Visual under the Visualization Pane.
 * ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/ScatterPlot%20Visualization%20Pane.png)
+* Drag and drop the following columns into your Visualization pane:
+    - Values: Product Type
+    - X Axis: Sales Discount
+    - Y Axis: Ship Dollars
+    - Order Type: Legend
+    - Size: COGS
+*